DOdrums/PortfolioProjectOne/README.md

 ### As a returning user:
 * I want to return to the information, to see if I'm already incorporating everything in my playing or conducting.
-* I want to re-listen to the audio, to see if now that I have tried to use the information in pracitce, I start to recognize more of the information learned in the audio itself.
+* I want to re-listen to the audio, to see if now that I have tried to use the information in practice, I start to recognize more of the information learned in the audio itself.
 * I want to contact the author, for any further questions I have.

 ## Structure of the website